Advertisement

 Stollen being dusted in Saxony.
 Photo: DPA

-Trump recently tweeted that the Mueller Report had 'stollen' two years from his life, but we’re pretty sure he wasn't talking about the yummy German holiday bread.
+Trump once tweeted that investigations into his conduct had 'stollen' two years from his life, but we’re pretty sure he wasn't talking about the yummy German holiday bread.

 Still, his probable typo is onto a winner: the bread that’s traditionally enjoyed at Christmas time (though there are versions of it that are munched at Easter too) is a German favourite.